 What follows is an introduction, in very broad brush strokes, to some basic aspects of Marx’s approach to economic analysis.
 It is on a similar introductory level to an earlier treatment of classical political economy.
 The present post serves both as a follow up to that earlier one as well as background for future posts on Marx and Marxist economics.

 Marx in relation to the classical political economists

 Marx was both influenced by the classical political economists, especially Smith and Ricardo, and a critic of them.
 Marx compared classical analysis favorably with what he regarded as the approach of the ‘vulgar economists’.
 The vulgar economists argued that value was determined by ‘supply and demand’ rather than costs of production.
 For Marx, this was superficial.
 If supply was temporarily unequal to demand, this could obviously cause the market price to change.
 But what effect could supply and demand have once they were equal, so that the market price ceased to change?
 At that point, supply and demand are mute.
 Marx praised the classical political economists for considering what determines price at the point where supply equals demand, and criticized the vulgar economists for focusing merely on the surface phenomena of supply and demand, which caused price fluctuations but could reveal nothing about the price to which these fluctuating market prices converged.
 Following Ricardo, Marx developed a theory of value based on labor time, although his version of the theory differed significantly from Ricardo’s.
-As mentioned already, I will defer an explanation of Marx’s theory of value to a later post.

 Marx also approved of the centrality of class in the classical theory as a useful way of characterizing the key antagonisms within the capitalist system.
 For Marx, conflict between the classes was fundamental both to the dynamism of capitalism, which gave rise to high rates of accumulation and growth, but also to its susceptibility to periodic crises and recessions.